banner ad

 • Born in Hope, Arkansas in 1950.

-• Since college have lived in Mississippi, Kentucky, Indiana, Texas, and Tennessee.
-Currently lives near Nashville, Tennessee.
+• Since college has lived in Mississippi, Kentucky, Indiana, Texas, and Tennessee.
+Currently lives in Louisville, Kentucky.

 Education